 Offshore wind has been highly successful overseas, with China, Germany and the UK leading the way.

-Only last year did the Australian Government introduce the Offshore Electricity Infrastructure Bill 2021, which facilitates and regulates offshore wind facilities on Australia’s waters.
-Since then, there are over 20 offshore wind farms in development across the country
+The Australian Government introduced the Offshore Electricity Infrastructure Bill in 2021, which facilitates and regulates offshore wind facilities on Australia’s waters.
+Since then, there are over 20 offshore wind farms in development across the country.

 At face value, offshore wind remedies the issues that onshore projects have.
 Viable land isn’t taken up, no noise for neighbours (as there are none), and it doesn’t disrupt the natural landscape.
 Additionally, offshore wind farms are more efficient than their onshore counterparts, clocking 3.5MW compared to the average of 2.5-3 for land turbines.
 In conjunction with more than 85% of the Australian population living within 50km of the coast – offshore wind will be a good option for Australia.
 The positives are clear and as the Federal Government has now made it possible and state governments are funding these projects, clearly they see its worth.